mavrikis-kostas/go-training/docs/grpc/server-client-example.md

 You should see output similar to:

-**Server output:**
+**Server Output:**

 ```
 Server started on :50051
 Received: 10 + 20
-Starting countdown from 10
+Received: 30 - 5
 ```

-**Client output:**
+**Client Output:**

 ```
-Add result: 30
+Add result: 30 (Added 10 and 20)
-Countdown:
-  10
-  9
-  8
-  7
-  6
-  5
-  4
-  3
-  2
-  1
+Subtract result: 25 (Subtracted 5 from 30)
 ```

 ## Understanding the Example

 ### Server Implementation

+1. We define a `server` struct that implements the `CalculatorServer` interface.
+2. We implement the `Add` and `Subtract` methods, which handle incoming requests.
-1. We create a gRPC server and register our Calculator service.
+3. We create a TCP listener on port 50051 and register our service with the gRPC server.
-2. We implement the `Add` method for unary RPC (simple request-response).
-3. We implement the `CountDown` method for server streaming RPC, where the server sends multiple responses.
+4. We start the server to listen for incoming requests.
+5. We log the received requests and return the results in the response messages.

 ### Client Implementation

-1. We establish a connection to the gRPC server.
+1. We create a connection to the server using `grpc.NewClient`.
-2. We create a client stub for the Calculator service.
+2. We create a client for the `Calculator` service.
-3. We call the `Add` method and receive a single response.
+3. We call the `Add` and `Subtract` methods on the client, passing in the request messages.
-4. We call the `CountDown` method and receive a stream of responses.

-## Next Steps

-This example demonstrates the basics of gRPC in Go.
-To build on this knowledge, you might want to explore:

-1. **Client Streaming**: Where the client sends multiple requests to the server.
-2. **Bidirectional Streaming**: Where both client and server send multiple messages.
-3. **Error Handling**: How to properly handle and propagate errors in gRPC.
-4. **Authentication**: How to secure your gRPC services.
-5. **Interceptors**: Similar to middleware in HTTP servers, for cross-cutting concerns.

-In the next section, we'll provide exercises to help you practice these concepts.
+### Context and Timeout

+Go's `context` package is used to manage timeouts and cancellation signals.
+In this example, we set a timeout of 1 second for our API calls using `context.WithTimeout`.
+This ensures that if the server does not respond within the specified time, the client will cancel the request and return an error.

+The `ctx` variable needs to be passed to the gRPC methods to ensure that the server can handle cancellation signals and timeouts properly.

+For more information on using context in Go, refer to the [context package documentation](https://pkg.go.dev/context).